Giving to STEM education at CSME

-Are you struggling to find the perfect gift for a friend or family member?
+Find the perfect gift for a friend or family member

-The Center for Science and Mathematics Education (CSME) is one of SF State's primary resources for supporting and training future STEM teachers.
-We host a variety of programs that offer numerous opportunities for students to excel in their STEM courses, explore STEM teaching, and prepare for credential programs.
-With decreased state funding for education and the growing cost of living in the Bay Area, we need your support,
+The Center for Science and Mathematics Education (CSME) is SF State's primary resource for supporting and training future STEM teachers.
+We host a variety of programs that offer numerous opportunities for students to excel in their STEM courses, explore STEM teaching careers, and prepare future teachers to secure of STEM credential and teach science and mathematics.
+With decreased state funding for education and the growing cost of living in the Bay Area, we need your help!

-Our students are passionate about teaching STEM in elementary, middle, and high schools, or pursing graduate research, but it is a challenge for students to balancing studying and work.
-That is why at CSME, we offer academic mentoring and support, including stipends, scholarships, and work opportunities.
+Our students are passionate about teaching STEM in elementary, middle, and high schools, or pursing graduate research.
+CSME offers STEM education students academic mentoring, scholarships, and work opportunities.

-Your gift to any of our programs will ensure more students are able to pursue their dream of STEM teaching.
-Below are various programs you can choose to make a gift.
-Please visit our programs page or contact CSME Director, Tendai Chitewere, at tendai@sfsu.edu for more information.
+Your gift to any of our programs (see below) will ensure more students are able to pursue their dream of STEM teaching.
+Please contact CSME Director, Tendai Chitewere, at tendai@sfsu.edu for more information.

 Teacher Fellowship is a community of undergraduate students who aspire to be STEM teachers or are curious about pursuing a STEM teaching career.
 They gain hands-on teaching experience in the classroom and receive mentorship with current teachers within San Francisco Unified School District.